Judicial powers for executive in tribal districts interim arrangement, PHC told

 It said an act was passed to extend the jurisdiction of the Peshawar High Court and Supreme Court of Pakistan to the tribal areas.
 The constitutional amendments have already been finalised on the initiative of the Safron.

+During the course of the hearing, the lawyer submitted that the impugned notification allowed the commissioners to act as judges, the council of elders to decide civil and criminal matters and also the constitution of Qaumi Jirga was in violation of the constitution.

-The petitioner said about the proper administration of justice, it was provided in the notification that the DC, additional DCs and ACs may act as judges in their respective capacity.
-He stated the DC had been allowed to nominate Council of Elders for settling disputes of civil nature, whereas a like-minded individual termed a "judge" is allowed to nominate Council of Elders for settling disputes of criminal nature.
+The petitioner said about the proper administration of justice, it was provided in the notification that the deputy commissioner, additional deputy commissioners and assistant commissioners may act as judges in their respective capacity.

 PESHAWAR: The federal government has said the judicial powers to commissioners and deputy commissioners in the tribal districts after their merger with Khyber Pakhtunkhwa have been entrusted till the establishment of regular courts there.